-United Way of Story County adopted Results Based Accountability for funded programs in 2015, providing all agencies with ClearImpact Scorecard software where they report data annually, at a minimum.
+United Way of Story County adopted Results Based Accountability for funded programs in 2015.
 Results Based Accountability asks three questions that form the basis of our framework:

 - How much did we do?
 Quantity measures describe the number of clients and the depth of program engagement. - How well did we do it?
 Quality measures describe program effectiveness.
 Quality measures are used to hold a program accountable for adhering to the expected service delivery model. - Is anyone better off?
 Results measures demonstrate improved performance or other calculated change among service recipients.
 They can be used to determine if people are benefiting from the services that are delivered through this investment process.